PennyLaneAI/pennylane/doc/development/guide/deprecations_removals.rst

    .. code-block:: python

        warnings.warn(
-           "<name-of-feature> is deprecated, and will be removed in an upcoming release. " "Instead, please use <name-of-preferred-way-to-achieve-functionality>.",
+           "<name-of-feature> is deprecated and will be removed in version <target-version>. " "Instead, please use <name-of-preferred-way-to-achieve-functionality>.",
            qml.PennyLaneDeprecationWarning,
        )